charvey0/Note-Taker-2/README.md

 * [Questions](#questions)
 # Project Description

 This app allows the user to take notes by creating a title and a body for the note.
-When the information is gathered , the app adds the new note to a list of notes the user can click on to review the note or click on the trash can icon to delete the note.
+When the information is gathered, the app adds the new note to a list of notes the user can click on to review the note or click on the trash can icon to delete the note.

+### Technologies used:
+- javaScript
+- Node.js
+- Express.js
+- Heroku
+- GitHub
+- GitBash

 # Installation